enemy100/puppet-dhcp/README.md

 1. **Install Puppet server**
 - For this, the follow server is using:
   - Puppet v8
-If need to install Puppet server, follow the guide:

 2. **Install DHCP server**
 ```bash